Bursitis: Impact on Runner’s

 The information found in this article was pulled from scientific studies and the online resources of several credible medical professionals and organizations.
 We do our best to make sure that everything discussed is accurate and informed, but this article is not meant to take the place of professional medical advice.
 You should always consult a doctor when experiencing any sort of unfamiliar pain in order to get a comprehensive and personalized diagnosis.
 Happy running!

-- Hip Trochanteric Bursitis Exercises, Summit Medical Group, May 15, 2017 ,
+- Hip Trochanteric Bursitis Exercises, Summit Medical Group ,

-- Kneecap Prepatellar Bursitis Rehabilitation Exercises, Summit Medical Group, May 15, 2017 ,
+- Kneecap Prepatellar Bursitis Rehabilitation Exercises, Summit Medical Group ,